rttrorg/rttr/doc/md_pages/tutorial/register_classes.md

 ~~~~

 In difference to the global properties, a valid \ref type object and an instance (object) of the class is now needed to set and get the value.
-It doesn't matter in what hierarchy level the object is.
-Or if its a pointer, an object on the stack or wrapped inside a variant.
+It doesn't matter in what hierarchy level the object is or if its a pointer, an object on the stack or wrapped inside a variant.
 RTTR will try to cast the given object to the class type where the property was registered to.

 <hr>